How Big is God (part Five)

 So Adam and Eve died spiritually that day.
 They also died physically … that is, cell death and aging began.

-And the God … who knows everything begins to ask questions.
+And so the God … who knows everything, begins to ask questions.
 He already knew the answers.
+He asks …

 “Where are you?”